|

 And suddenly there was with the angel a multitude of the heavenly host praising God, and saying, (AV)

-Even here in the AV ('King James Version'), the angels did not sing, but rather said (saying) Glory to God in the highest, and on earth peace,
+Even here in the AV ('King James Version'), the angels are not described as singing, but rather having said (saying) Glory to God in the highest,

-good will toward men.
-(Luke 2:14) One cannot assume, just because we as humans often "praise God" in song that these angels must have done the same!
-So,
+and on earth peace, good will toward men.
+(Luke 2:14) One cannot assume, just because we as humans often "praise God" in song that these angels must have

-technically, we cannot say for sure from this passage that the angels actually sang at that time.
-The phrase, Praising God does not necessarily imply singing:
+done the same!
+So, technically, we cannot say for sure from this passage that the angels actually sang at that time.
+The phrase, Praising God does not necessarily

-In Luke 23:47, the same author wrote:
+imply singing: In Luke 23:47, the same author wrote:

 Now when the centurion saw what had happened, he began praising God, saying, Certainly this man was innocent.